Commonwealth Universe, Age 1, Volume 8: The Talon...The Adventure Begins 3d cover 2024 final

 “Politics and politicians,” Elbarto Rensler spat.
 Standing on the edge of the massive butte that supported Government House, he looked down into the river valley of the original settlement of the colony world of Rensler.

 Edrian could almost feel the protective power of his grandfather’s gaze as it swept over the descendants of the people his multi-great-grandfather had led here seven generations ago to find safety, freedom and prosperity.
-At the age of twelve, he already felt the great weight of responsibility that rested on his family, and was grateful he was the younger son.
-He would devote himself just as fiercely to protecting this world and its people as all the Rensler men, but he would be spared the pressure, the guilt, the fear of failure that already rested on his older brother Eryk’s shoulders.
+At the age of twelve, he already felt the great weight of responsibility that rested on his family.
+He would devote himself just as fiercely to protecting this world and its people as all the Rensler men, but he would be spared much of the pressure, the guilt, the fear of failure that already rested on his older brother Eryk’s shoulders.

 Then Elbarto looked upward, to the dome of sky just slightly tinged with the first crimson streaks of sunset.
-Two hours ago, they had accompanied Eryk and his parents, Erion and Galen, to the spaceport and watched them climb into a shuttle with the markings of the Council of the Central Allied Worlds.
-All the governors of the outlying colony worlds had been summoned to a meeting, but only at the last minute had the Renslers learned that the meeting would not take place on Vidan, the capital world.
-The journey to Vidan took just a few days longer than a lunar, but there was no knowing how much longer their family would be traveling.
-Or where.
+Two hours ago, they had accompanied Eryk and his parents, Erion and Galen, to the spaceport and watched them climb into a shuttle with the markings of the government of the Central Allied Worlds.
+All the governors of the outlying colony worlds had been summoned to a meeting, but for security reasons, no one was told where the governors were going.

 Once Governor Erion Rensler and his party reached whatever planet had been chosen for the meeting…who knew how long they would be there, prisoners of politics and unrest?